dqops/dqo/docs/index.md

     DQOps has two methods of data quality assessment.
 The first step is capturing [basic data statistics](working-with-dqo/collecting-basic-data-statistics.md).

-    When you know how the table is structured, you can use [rule mining engine](dqo-concepts/data-quality-rule-mining.md) to automatically propose the configuration of [profiling data quality checks](dqo-concepts/definition-of-data-quality-checks/data-profiling-checks.md) to detect the most common data quality issues.
+    When you know how the table is structured, you can use the [rule mining engine](dqo-concepts/data-quality-rule-mining.md) to automatically propose the configuration of [profiling data quality checks](dqo-concepts/definition-of-data-quality-checks/data-profiling-checks.md) to detect the most common data quality issues.

     [:octicons-arrow-right-24: Review data statistics](working-with-dqo/collecting-basic-data-statistics.md)